Philippe734/Scripts/README.md

 # Snippets
-Scripts used frequently by me and maybe usefull for some people.
+## Scripts used by me and maybe usefull for you.
-#

 ### Suspend when battery low
 For laptop, when battery low, suspend.
 Usefull when Ubuntu's energy management don't work.